 In this blog post, I’ll list the six key ingredients that ensure an effective dystopian novel or film.

-This blog post does not contain spoilers, and contains affiliate links.
+This blog post does not contain spoilers.

 Ingredient One: Dystopia is born out of a universal, timeless fear that is present in the pages of history.